 But the thing is that social media is the least personalized channel of communication.
 Let’s see why.
 When you want to buy, say, a car, would you do it just by enjoying a post on Facebook or Instagram?
 Chances are, you do as most people do – talk with a professional salesperson.
 That’s the problem.
 Phone and in-person conversations have the smallest reach, but what they do – they offer the most personalized experience.

 Of course, the uniqueness of your business helps you prioritize the list of communication channels that work for it best.
 Anyway, to help your social media profile serve you, it’s smart to implement a live chat feature.
 As data shows, 82 percent of customers prefer this sort of communication over others.
-And only 44 percent will use the phone to do business.
+And only 44 percent will use the landline phone service to do business.

 Next, every single social media outlet is vastly different.
 Each platform has its demographics and concepts.
 And when you know who is your ideal audience, you know where they are.

 Think wireless business phone is old-fashioned?
 Well, phone calls aren’t dead.
 And 25 percent of users claim it as the top preferred communication channel.
 It is a great go-to formal channel best used for urgent or important conversations.
 First, it’s an ideal option for less tech-savvy customers.
 Next, it lets you get detailed answers to your questions and easily ask follow-up questions.
 As a result, you get into a more natural conversation.
 And you don’t have to wait for a few minutes to get the answers.
 So, phone calls are not going away soon.

 Some sales prefer text messaging because 57% of people like to use instant messaging platforms.
 And also, they respond faster over text.
 Almost 60% of consumers reply back to a text message within 1-2 minutes on average.
 Some folks are just more responsive to business messages than phone calls.
 So, if your customers are uncomfortable with the latter, offer them options.
 And you see a better result for a lot more customers.